 Wondee Siam is a delicious Hell’s Kitchen Asian & Thai food restaurant serving up all the classics.
 Their Pad Thai and Thai Fried Rice are absolute must-tries, and you can’t miss out on their delicious Thai iced tea!

 Eleven B is one of the most popular pizza spots in New York due to its fresh offerings and classic pizzas, and they’re especially known for their white pizza.
 There’s a wine and liquor store right next door making it super easy to BYOB and BYOW, however they do charge a corkage fee for wine.

 Where: 174 Avenue B

 8. Lucali Brooklyn, Carroll Gardens

-Lucali Brooklyn serves up the most delicious bites such as pizza alongside a selection of calzones.
-Some of their toppings include pepperoni, mushrooms, artichoke hearts, and hot peppers.
-They’re BYOB and cash only, and they don’t take reservations so they recommend showing up at 4p.m. to put your name on the waitlist.
+Lucali Brooklyn is one of the hardest tables to get, and it’s because of the delicious pizza and calzones it serves.
+Some of their toppings include pepperoni, mushrooms, artichoke hearts, and hot peppers and the menu is strictly the two items.
+They’re BYOB and cash only, and they don’t take reservations so they recommend showing up at 4 pm to put your name on the waitlist.

 10. Astoria Seafood, Long Island City

 If you want fresh seafood in a super casual setting, Astoria Seafood is the place to go.
 This seafood market allows you to choose from their seafood on display and tell the staff exactly how you’d like it cooked.
 This spot is super popular, so you may have to wait a little bit for a table, but you can’t ignore the quality of the food and the BYOB perk.